AJExtravaganza/scramjet-core/README.md

 ## Help wanted

-The project need's your help!
+The project needs your help!
 There's lots of work to do - transforming and muxing, joining and splitting, browserifying, modularizing, documenting and issuing those issues.

 If you want to help and be part of the Scramjet team, please reach out to me, signicode on Github or email me: scramjet@signicode.com.